 Clearwater offers a variety of drinking water filtration systems that fit your budget and give you and your family the peace of mind knowing you’re drinking safe, clean water.

-Before purchasing a lead water filter, we highly suggest having contacting one of our representatives find out which of our drinking water systems is right for you.
-If had your water tested and your test results reveal that your water has an abnormally high amount of lead or you want to make sure your water is safe from future pollution & contaminants. we carry four different products are certified to remove lead, among other contaminants, from your water.
+Before purchasing a lead water filter, we highly suggest contacting one of our representatives to out which of our drinking water systems is right for you.
+Have you had your water tested and your test results reveal that your water has an abnormally high amount of lead?
+Or do you want to make sure your water is safe from future pollution & contaminants?
+We carry four different products that are certified to remove lead, among other contaminants, from your water.